 To allow you to focus on your recovery, a San Jose dog bite lawyer can help you determine which damages you have suffered to help you build your claim.
 Your attorney can also fight to ensure you receive rightful compensation to cover any costs associated with your recovery.

 Each state abides by its own dog bite laws and statutes.
 When a dog causes bodily injury or property damage, California Civil Code Section 3342 states if and when the dog’s owner is liable.
-The law states that the dog’s owner will be liable if the dog bite caused the damages and if the bite happened while the victim was in a public place or lawfully in a private place.
+The law states the dog’s owner will be liable if the bite caused the damages and if the bite happened while the victim was in a public place or lawfully in a private place.
 Dogs carrying out military or police work are exempt from this law.
 California’s dog bite law does not apply to cases involving behaviors other than biting on the part of the dog, such as jumping or scratching.
-However, negligence laws may apply in these cases.
+However, negligence laws may apply.

 California is a strict liability dog bite state.
 This means that the law will hold the dog’s owner liable for damages relating to a dog bite regardless of whether or not the owner knew or reasonably should have known that the dog was dangerous.
 Other states obey a “one bite rule,” meaning the owner will only be liable if the dog has bitten someone in the past.
 No such rule exists in California.
 If the dog bites someone, the owner will be strictly liable for injuries, unless an exception applies.